-Most of the best balaclavas and ski masks are designed with a fitted hood and attached face covering.
-Forget the cartoony 3-hole ski masks you’ve seen on TV.
+Most of the best balaclavas and ski masks for winter skiing are designed with a fitted hood and attached face covering.
+Forget the cartoony three-hole ski masks you’ve seen on TV.
 This design also makes the best balaclavas more adjustable than traditional face masks.
 You can keep the mask part over your mouth when you’re outside or under your chin once you get inside.
 Likewise, you can just wear the mask and put the hood down if you’re wearing a beanie.

-When shopping for a balaclava, there are a few questions you need to answer first:
+When shopping for a balaclava for skiing, there are a few questions you need to answer first:

 - What materials are used?
 Typically, you’re looking for a combination of fleece and a stretchy material like spandex.